StephenJ2020/CI-MS2-Self-Guided-Celbridge/README.md

 [Screenshot 1](./assets/images/rm-testing-array-locationsReversed-consolelog1.png) - As you can see originally my second for-of-loop was outside of the reverseStartLocation() function.
 [Screenshot 2](./assets/images/rm-testing-array-locationsReversed-consolelog2.png) - This shows that my console log of the `abbeyLinkTo` array on line 438 was empty and this is why my links were not working as they weren't get the locId from class `".reversed-loc-anchor"`.
 [Screenshot 3](./assets/images/rm-testing-array-locationsReversed-consolelog3.png) - This shows that once I moved the second for-of-loop inside the reverseStartLocation() function that it was then getting the `locId`'s via the `abbeyLinkTo` array.

+## User Story Testing

+- ### First Time Visitor Goals
+1. The main fixed Navbar has 3 button and the landing page has two quick start button.
+In addition a side navbar has been created in the Map section so the user has the option to click the individual marker pins to open the popup or to click the name linked in the side navbar to view the information about each location on the tour.
+2. This can easily be achieved with the two quick start buttons on the landing / homepage.
+3. The Leaflet.js map in initially set to a zoom level of 15 which gives a clear overview of the entire route of the tour.
+4. Each marker pin has a popup which contains all the information about that location.
+5. I had mobile enabled the map but it kept refreshing to you current location and if you want to move the map to see the details of another location before you walk to that location it would jump back to your location within 7 seconds so it was very difficult for the use to navigate with the feature enabled.
+So I have disabled and removed this and will revisit it for the update of the site.
+6. The Text Version of the site was more complexed than I first thought in terms of generating this from my object array so based on the advice of my Mentor I have removed this and will add it to a future update of the site.
+7. A simple contact form has been provided, although I did not have time to implement Email.js for this current release but it will be enabled for the next release.

+- ### Returning & Frequent Visitor Goals
+1. The Side navbar is ideal for selecting a particular location that you want to revist the details of.
+2. Again the Contact form is perfect for this.
+3. Social Media links are contained within the footer at the bottom of the Contact Us section.